Shopping Links

 By the creator of Akira, and it shows--Roujin Z has a plot involving a government experiment gone wrong and decidedly Akira-esque, power-run-amok imagery toward the end.
 But once you start watching it, it becomes abundantly clear that Roujin Z is about as far from Akira as you could picture, and it's one heck of a comedy to boot.

-You'd think that broad political satire about elder care (not what you'd think of as material for a sci-fi comedy) would be enough weirdness for one movie, but Roujin Z also manages to poke fun at a whole genre of sci-fi by turning all the technology gone awry conventional wisdom completely on its head.
-Just imagine what would happen if one of those secret military experiments gone awry was, deep down, a really nice person.
-It's not broad humor, but it's underhandedly hilarious if you're paying attention.
+You'd think that broad political satire about elder care (not what you'd think of as material for a sci-fi comedy) would be enough weirdness for one movie, but Roujin Z also manages to poke fun at a whole genre of sci-fi by turning all the technology-gone-awry conventional wisdom completely on its head.
+Just imagine what would happen if one of those rogue secret military experiments was, deep down, a really nice person.
+I call that underhandedly hilarious if you're paying attention.

 As wild as the story is, it's quite emotionally effective, particularly for a satire/parody combination.
 On the negative, for a movie this weird, it is a little slow.
 A lot of the jokes are also surprisingly subtle.
 The leisurely pace is sure to lose a some people's attention, and the sense of humor is too downright odd to be for everybody, but I really enjoyed it, and fans of strange science fiction or quirky comedy (preferably both) are almost sure to have fun.